sklvarjo/field-observatory-openshift/README.md

 ## Secret TOKEN for cloning the private repo

-All of the `fieldobs-` starting folders look for secret_token.txt from the main folder (where this README is).
+The building script by default is looking for `secret_token.txt` from the main folder (where this README is).
+It contains the PAT for the private repositories that contain the actual code for the jobs.

-This is gitignored and given to the builder as a secret so it is not included in the final image.
+This file gitignored and given to the builder as a secret so it is not included in the final image.

-Get the correct token (classic) from any user with rights to read the repository.
+Ask access to the repository and create a PAT or ask that a PAT is created for you.

 In Github go to:
 1. settings (personal not organization)